 - Azerbaijan’s NC3 reports an increase in temperatures across the country of 1.3ºC, relative to the average annual temperatures observed in the period 1961–1990.

-- This increase in annual average temperatures was more acute in areas of higher altitude (>1,000 meters), where 2010 temperatures were 1.9°C above their 1961–1990 levels (Ministry of Ecology and Natural Resources, 2015).
+- Increases in annual average temperatures was more acute in areas of higher altitude (>1,000 meters [m]), where temperatures were 1.9ºC above their 1961–1990 levels.

 - Increase in temperature was observed mainly during summer season which was about 0.9ºC in Absheron-Gobustan region, 1.1ºC in Lesser Caucasus region, 0.8ºC in Lankaran-Astara region and 0.9ºC in Kura-Araz region.
 Increase in temperature in Nakhcivan region was observed in summer and autumn seasons (0.8ºC).

 - Annual anomaly of temperature was observed mainly in Ganja (1.1ºC) and Dashkasan (1.2ºC) stations of Lesser Caucasus.
 In line with these temperature increases, glacial loss over the period 1906–2006 in Azerbaijan was approximately 50%.

 - Trends in precipitation in Azerbaijan are variable with a degree of uncertainty.
 The amount of precipitation, seasonal and annual is determined by the interaction of air masses with the landscape and the Caspian Sea.